 “Keeping a journal of what’s going on in your life is a good way to help you distill what’s important and what’s not.” - Martina Navratilova Writing In A Journal If you're a person that suffers from anxiety or depression, trying to look past those negative emotions can be a daunting task.
 Especially when your goal … Continue reading The Benefits of Writing in a Journal for Anxiety and Depression

 "The brave man is not he who does not feel afraid, but he who conquers that fear." --Nelson Mandela - The Power of Facing Your Fears - You will never be able to avoid your fears forever.
 You can sure as hell try, but they will always remain in the shadows of your mind, just … Continue reading The Power of Facing Your Fears

 This is a special post for all of you people out there who have been hard on yourself at one time or another because you wanted somebody so badly, but things just didn't work out.
 You've blamed yourself, you've blamed them, you've wondered what you could have done differently and you've questioned your own value. … Continue reading Romantically, You Will Never Be Everyone’s Type But That’s Okay!

 "I wish, as well as everybody else, to be perfectly happy; but like everybody else, it must be in my own way." - Jane Austen Introvert Struggles Growing up I had always believed there was something wrong with me because I was shamed for my introverted ways by some people in my family, mainly my … Continue reading The Struggles of Being An Introvert

 I can safely say, that I am as in need of this exercise as badly as many of you will be.
-I am prone to getting stuck in ruts with blah feelings, negativity and low grade depression.
-In fact, it's been kind of a lifelong thing which fluctuates with me, some weeks are better than … Continue reading When You’re Feeling Sour or Gloomy, Try This Out.
-It Can Help.
+I am prone to becoming stuck in ruts with blah feelings, negativity and low-grade depression.
+In fact, it's been kind of a lifelong thing which fluctuates with me, some weeks are better than others. … Continue reading Let’s Improve Your Mood, With Gratitude